thegetty/intrometadata/source/glossary.html.md

 Boolean operators

 Logical operators used as modifiers to refine the relationship between terms in a search.
 The four most commonly used Boolean operators are AND, OR, NOT, and ADJ (adjacent).
-They may be used with parentheses and other punctuation to form logical groupings of criteria in queries—e.g., <span class="Helv-Lt-Std-LT-Cond-Ital">(Castillo OR Rancho) AND Diego</span>.
+They may be used with parentheses and other punctuation to form logical groupings of criteria in queries—e.g., (Castillo OR Rancho) AND Diego.

 browsing

-The process whereby a user of a system or web site visually scans and maneuvers through navigation lists, results lists, hierarchical displays, or other content in order to make a selection, as contrasted to the user entering a search term in a search box. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">searching</span>.
+The process whereby a user of a system or web site visually scans and maneuvers through navigation lists, results lists, hierarchical displays, or other content in order to make a selection, as contrasted to the user entering a search term in a search box.
+See also <span class="Helv-Lt-Std-Bold-Cond">searching</span>.

 cataloger

-In the context of this book, the person who enters information in records for works. <span class="Helv-Lt-Std-LT-Cond-Ital">See also </span><span class="Helv-Lt-Std-Bold-Cond">end user</span>.
+In the context of this book, the person who enters information in records for works.
+See also <span class="Helv-Lt-Std-Bold-Cond">end user</span>.

 cataloging